 Anyway, let's check out this article from a book on power crystals.
-Nevermind spending money on "Norton" or "Avast!,” you can just perform a ritual to protect you from malware.
+Never mind spending money on "Norton" or "Avast!" you can perform a ritual to protect yourself from malware.

-I don't think it takes an electrical engineer to tell you that this is entirely garbage.
+I don't think it takes an electrical engineer to tell you this is garbage.

-Since that book does make mention of “electromagnetic pollution," I might as well talk about that.
+Since that book mentions "electromagnetic pollution," I might as well talk about that.

-Everything starts when a power source causes a voltage potential to exist between two points.
-This causes electric current to flow if there's a path for it to flow along like a wire or circuit board trace.
+Everything starts when a power source causes a voltage potential between two points.
+This causes an electric current to flow if there's a path to flow along, like a wire or circuit board trace.
 When current flows, an electromagnetic field is produced around the wire.
 This was discovered by Michael Faraday in 1831.
-Since then, we've characterized electromagnetic fields extremely well.
+Since then, we've characterized electromagnetic fields exceptionally well.
 We can bend them to suit our purposes, create them to transmit information, and block them where necessary.
 There are entire branches of engineering and physics devoted to this.

 That being said, everything that is sold that you might have in your home or office has to meet FCC emissions standards.
 Nothing is allowed to produce harmful electromagnetic interference that could impact the operation of other electronics.
-FCC testing runs $5,000-$20,000 per test and is very thorough.
+FCC testing is comprehensive and runs $5,000-$20,000 per test.
 If it is sold in stores, it can't negatively impact the operation of other electronics.

 What about impacting the human body?

-Keep in mind that electromagnetic fields do not affect the human body much at all.
-A good example of this is a MRI machine.
-That device uses a ton of electricity to polarize hydrogen in your body's cells so that a low strength radio-frequency signal is emitted and recorded.
-MRIs are completely safe despite the fact that they concentrate a massive electromagnetic field around your body.
-In fact, MRIs produce an electromagnetic field many orders of magnitude greater than anything you'll find in your daily life.
+Remember that electromagnetic fields do not affect the human body much at all.
+An excellent example of this is an MRI machine.
+That device uses a ton of electricity to polarize hydrogen in your body's cells so that a low-strength radio-frequency signal is emitted and recorded.
+MRIs are safe even though they concentrate a massive electromagnetic field around your body.
+MRIs produce an electromagnetic field many orders of magnitude greater than anything you'll find daily.
 They've been extensively studied with no ill effects discovered.

 I'd love to write about how malachite wouldn't do much to protect you even if there was a danger; however, that's not strictly true.
-Malachite has a high dielectric constant which means that it's pretty good at reducing the electric field propagation through itself.
-I can't find any hard numbers for the magnetic permeability so I can't speak to that.
-Regardless, you'd have to coat whatever you were concerned with in malachite for it to really do anything significant.
+Malachite has a high dielectric constant, so it's pretty good at reducing the electric field propagation through itself.
+I can't find any hard numbers for the magnetic permeability, so I can't speak to that.
+Regardless, you'd have to coat whatever you were concerned with in malachite for it to do anything significant.
 Maybe a malachite suit of armor?
-You’d do much better to construct a Faraday cage around yourself if you were the hyper-paranoid type.
-The unfortunate side effect of that would be that there'd be no WiFi inside and I don't think any of us could survive that doomsday scenario.
+If you were the hyper-paranoid type, you'd do much better to construct a Faraday cage around yourself.
+The unfortunate side effect would be that there'd be no WiFi inside, and I don't think we could survive that doomsday scenario.